 You might need to get approval from your elders, but consider painting or decorating your room appropriately.
 We are fortunate to have some artistic ladies at my local congregation who painted various scenes on different walls.
 One wall has water, which can be used for Creation, Noah, Jonah, Jesus walking on water, etc. For example, one lesson on Noah, the children had to "build" Noah's Ark by answering questions.
 Each plank (strip of brown paper) had a question on it.
 The students took turns answering questions and putting the planks on the ark.
 The next lesson, each raindrop had a question on it and the children had to answer a question about the lesson to make it "stop" raining for Noah.

-The church where I am a member came up with their own curriculum.
+The church where I used to be a member came up with their own curriculum.
 It takes the children through the entire Bible in two years.
 All the teachers make up their own material.